How to be causal: time, spacetime, and spectra: Introduction

 \section{Introduction}

-Causality is a basic concept in physics - so basic, in fact, that it is hard to conceive of a useful model in which effects do not have causes.
+Causality\footnote{ { \emph{Published in Eur.
+J. Phys. \textbf{32}, 1687 (2011), subsequently updated here.}\\ {\textbf{Statement required by the publisher of the EJP:} This is an author-created, un-copyedited version of an article accepted for publication in the European Journal of Physics.
+IOP Publishing Ltd is not responsible for any errors or omissions in this version of the manuscript or any version derived from it.
+The definitive publisher-authenticated version is available online at \href{http://iopscience.iop.org/0143-0807/32/6/022}{doi:10.1088/0143-0807/32/6/022}.} }} is a basic concept in physics - so basic, in fact, that it is hard to conceive of a useful model in which effects do not have causes.
 Indeed, the whole point of a physical model could be said to describe the process of cause and effect in some particular situation.
 But what do we generally mean by word like ``causality'', and phrases such as ``cause and effect''?
 Usually, we mean that the cause of any event must not be later than any of its effects.
 But even such simple-sounding statements are rarely as uncomplicated as they seem: when trying to clarify the details and built-in assumptions, it is easily possible to get into philosophical discussions \cite{Lobo-2007,Lucas-Causality}, issues regarding statistical inference and induction \cite{Pearl-Causality}, or particular physical arguments \cite{Rolnick-Causality}.
 Here I instead follow the physics tradition characterized by Mermin as ``shut up and calculate'' \cite{Mermin-1989pt-shutup}.
 But \emph{what} should we calculate, and \emph{how}?

 Note that common expressions such as $F=ma$ do not express a causal relationship in the sense used here.
 They provide no means of telling whether the force $F$ is supposed to cause an acceleration $a$, or $a$ cause $F$, or even if the equation is instead intended as a constraint of some kind.
 Instead, we start with differential equations containing temporal derivatives, which are \emph{open-ended specifications for the future behaviour}.
 They require only a knowledge of initial conditions and the on-going behaviour of the environment to solve.